About Beeswax Polish

 Q. How often should you use beeswax on furniture?

-A. Hardwoods such as Oak, Mahogany and Walnut should be treated regularly with Beeswax Polish; three of four times a year will keep the wood in best condition.
+A. Hardwoods such as Oak, Mahogany and Walnut should be treated regularly with Beeswax Polish; once a year will keep the wood in best condition.

 One benefit of beeswax for wood is that it repels water, causing the water to bead up like a globule on the surface.
 When this stops happening and the water lies flat, this is a great indication that you need to reapply the Beeswax Polish.